 And because trades are executed using smart contracts, you can trade straight from your wallet.
 This ensures that you don’t have to transfer any of your coins and tokens onto an exchange, allowing you to retain control of your cryptocurrency at all times.

-With more than 200 exchanges to choose from and more launching all the time, how can you find the best cryptocurrency exchange for your needs?
+With hundreds of exchanges to choose from, how can you find the best cryptocurrency exchange for your needs?
 The most important thing to do is to research a wide range of platforms and compare the pros and cons of each option.
+The best Bitcoin exchange for you depends on what you’re looking for.

 First, consider the type of trades you want to place.
 There are exchanges available that offer: